See inside a coworking space for seniors

 Building a community

 Tom Kamber is OATS’s executive director.
 He has a PhD in political science from the City University of New York and taught at Columbia University for 14 years.
 During my visit, he shows me a photo on his phone of a rec-league basketball team.
-“That is a picture of the Senior Planet San Antonio Senior Planet basketball team,” he says with a proud smile.
+“That is a picture of the San Antonio Senior Planet basketball team,” he says with a proud smile.

 With Senior Planet centers in six states, over 43,000 class sessions have been taught (and yes, one basketball team has formed) since the nonprofit started teaching 15 years ago.
 Kamber also mentions he’s in the process of pursuing Senior Planet spaces in Spain and Japan.